 At the last meeting there was extensive discussion about the design of the front of the building and the overall consensus is that there are still issues with the design of the front.
 Shawn Dolley states that this front façade is a lot about scale.
 This is a large wall, without a lot of detail on it, situated in a neighborhood that presents a lot of detail.
 Large blank surfaces do not fit in with the neighborhood, and the measures that have been taken to make it fit in better have not been successful.
 He states that maybe another architect would help to meet this goal.
-Adam Lemire- this neighborhood is filled with porches, and he states that the façade needs to be more about porches, and not balconies.
-Chair Willis wants to see an application that shows what will be done, consistently without sticky data.
+Adam Lemire-discussed scale and pattern and noted that this neighborhood is filled with porches, and he states that the façade needs to be more about porches, and not balconies.
+Adam expressed frustration that the changes, though not inexpensive, are not effective and do not address core issues.
+Chair Willis wants to see an application that shows what will be done, one with consistency, and consistently without sticky data.
 The Board suggests that the developer review the plans closely to make sure the information is consistent with the provisions for standards in the HDR district.
 The issue before the Board right now- Is this proposal sensitive to the neighborhood?
 Chair Willis asks if the Board is ready to make a motion on 7.8.4.3.
-Pam moves that currently his proposal is not sensitive to the neighborhood based on the standards in 7.8.4.3.5 Adam seconds.
+Pam moves that currently this proposal is not sensitive to the neighborhood based on the standards in 7.8.4.3.5 Adam seconds.
 Shawn Dolley feels that changes do not necessarily have to be porches.
 The goal is to break down the appearance of the vertical wall with a horizontal aspect.
 No further discussion.
 All members present in favor.
 After a discussion about how to best word the motion, members withdrew their motions.
 Pam moves that section 6.5.2.1 has not been met in regards to the proposal being sensitive to the character of the neighborhood based on the standard given in 7.8.4.3.5 concerning the appearance of the street facing wall and north façade.
 Adam Lemire seconded the motion.
-Discussion- There are lots of questions about what is being torn down and rebuilt.
+Discussion-There are lots of questions about what is being torn down and rebuilt.
 The Board spent some time discussing what will come down, and what will be rebuilt in place of it.